zty0510/Final_Project/docs/README.part1.md

 *  How to send a HTTP `GET` request to a URL, for example, the home page of ShanghaiTech?
 (You can also use other smaller websites to get started, for example, the [pwd man page](http://linuxcommand.sourceforge.net/lc3_man_pages/pwdh.html). )
 * Which format of URL does the package accept?
 Is `https://www.shanghaitech.edu.cn/` a legal URL?
 How about `sist.shanghaitech.edu.cn`?
 * How to determine if the request is successful?
+For example, what is the status code you get from requesting `https://httpbin.org/status/400`?
+Is it a status code indicating a successful processed request?
 * How to get the response body for a request?
+For example, how will you get the content of `https://tools.ietf.org/rfc/rfc2616.txt` with your tool in Python?

 Prepare to explain your answers to those questions to a TA.